Techshailesh/Python/Basics/basic_sequence_operations_2nd.md

 now it is not mandatory that we have to provide all clause (start/stop/increment).
 In the below example we have extracted just with start index and also used start.index and end.index ie [0:7] and like wise [0:16].

+:bangbang: Take everything before the stop position[7] but do not have the element at the stop position :bangbang:

 So we havnt given any increment value, so by default it is consecutive(ie next).
-Also remember that in 0:7 and 0:16 , we count only till 6 and 15 resoectively , not 7 and 16. refer output below and analyse :bangbang:

 ![Snip20230130_41](https://user-images.githubusercontent.com/93876736/215523441-df856d86-48c7-4a82-afcc-0831a81a9bdc.png)